Save Up To $1,500 On Your Next Zero-Turn + Attachment & Accessory Discounts: DETAILS HERE

 How to put your business on Google maps.

-There a several benefits to claiming a Google My Business listing:
+There a several benefits to claiming a Google Business Profile:

-Without it, you don’t know what people are writing about you.
-A Google My Business profile also hosts customer reviews, and without claiming your GMB profile, you won’t be notified when someone submits a review of your business.
+A Google Business Profile also hosts customer reviews, and without claiming your GBP profile, you won’t be notified when someone submits a review of your business.
 By claiming the listing, you can monitor and respond to reviews.

-GMB listings allow you to appear in a geographical search.
 Have you ever used a “near me” search on Google Maps?
 Using Google Maps is an increasingly common form of search for products and services in the cities and towns where consumers live and visit.
-Google Maps is incredibly skilled in finding business locations, and GMB listings are displayed prominently in a Google Maps search results.
+Google Maps is incredibly skilled in finding business locations, and GBP listings are displayed prominently in a Google Maps search results.
 With over 70% of all searches going through Google, that’s several opportunities to attract new business.

-By claiming your GMB profile (and the GMB counterparts at Bing and Yahoo), you’re adding quality web links that lead consumers back to your website called backlinks.
+By claiming your GBP (and the GBP counterparts at Bing and Yahoo), you’re adding quality web links that lead consumers back to your website called backlinks.

 If you think your business could use an online boost, dive into the easy steps to getting it done.
-Even a minimal amount of work in claiming your GMB profile can go leaps and bounds in web success.
+Even a minimal amount of work in claiming your GBP can go leaps and bounds in web success.